DAPT Laser Treatment (Dermal Ablative Photothermal Therapy)

 BEST TIME

 Fall and Winter.
-Avoiding sun exposure is crucial during the treatment process, making cooler months ideal for DAPT.
+Avoiding sun exposure is crucial, making cooler months ideal for DAPT.

 RECOMMENDED NUMBER OF SESSIONS